The Geometry of Representational Failures in Vision Language Models: Methodology

 Under the linear representation hypothesis~ \citep{park2023linear}, the learned attention vector $\hat{\mathbf{v}}_{probe}^{(c)} = \mathbf{u}_c / \|\mathbf{u}_c\|$ serves as the candidate concept vector.
 However, such probes may exploit discriminative shortcuts, identifying hyperplanes that maximize separation on a specific training set but fail to capture the actual, more general representational structure.

-\spara{Geometric Distillation (Centroid-Based).} Instead of learning a boundary, the distillation approach recovers the concept directly from the distribution of activations.
+\spara{Centroid-Based Method.} Instead of learning a boundary, this second approach recovers the concept directly from the distribution of activations.
 Let $C=\{c\}$ be a set of concepts, and for each of them, let $\mathcal{F}_{c}$ be a set of relevant token embeddings, obtained from images containing concept $c$ in many positions and contexts.
 We compute the class centroid vector $\boldsymbol{\mu}_c = \mathbb{E}_{\mathbf{h} \in \mathcal{F}_c}[\mathbf{h}]$; to isolate the concept-specific signal from shared features like ``objectness'' or ``background'', we project the centroid onto the subspace orthogonal to the global activation mean vector $\boldsymbol{\mu}_{glob}$:

 \spara{Structural Regularization through PCA.} To bridge these methods, we introduce an intermediate method: the PCA-Probe.
 Our setup involves concepts defined as combinations of two categorical factors (e.g., colors and geometric shapes), each with $N$ alternatives, yielding $N^2$ concept vectors (e.g., the combinations "red square", "blue triangle", etc.).
-Supposedly, these vectors lie on a structured set induced by the Cartesian product of the two category sets.
-We exploit this structure by applying Principal Components Analysis (PCA) to the $N^2$ probe-based vectors and retaining only $2N-2$ principal components, which correspond to the degrees of freedom associated with independent variation along each categorical axis.
-In this way, we force the discriminative objective to respect the underlying conceptual factors; this acts as an implicit geometric regularizer, preventing the probe from memorizing labels or exploiting spurious correlations that are not functionally used by the model.
+Under the assumption that these two factors are represented compositionally, these vectors lie on a structured manifold induced by the Cartesian product of the two category sets, where each categorical axis has $N-1$ degrees of freedom, for a total of $2N-2$.

+We exploit this structure by applying PCA to the $N^2$ probe-based vectors and retaining only the first $2N-2$ (orthonormal) principal components, discarding directions that do not align with the assumed factorial organization.
+Operationally, letting $V$ be the matrix whose columns are the first $2N-2$ (orthonormal) principal components, we obtain the regularized concept vectors as $\mathbf{v}_{\text{PCA}} = VV^\top \hat{\mathbf{v}}_{\text{probe}}$, i.e., the projection of each probe vector onto this low-dimensional subspace.
+This forces the discriminative objective to respect the underlying categorical structure, acting as an implicit geometric regularizer that discards directions not aligned with the factorial organization of the concepts.